 End of day

-The children are to be picked up between 3pm and 3.30pm.
+The children are to be picked up at 3.20pm.
 If your child is going to be picked up by anyone other than parents please introduce them to staff before hand.
 We cannot let a child go home with somebody we and they do not expect to see, unless we are told in advance.
 If an emergency arises and someone else has to collect your child, please call the school and let them know the full name (and a brief description) of the person who will be picking them up.
 A member of the Early years team will release the children one by one – please bear with us as we get to know who is who!

 Early Years Resources fund

 We try to ensure that the children’s learning is always fun and engaging.
 To do this we frequently need to buy resources, which are not included in our school’s budget.
 Flour, cream of tartare, water beads, foods for tasting and cooking, squash, sand, new tools and equipment, are just a few of the items which need constantly replacing.
 We are asking for each family to donate £1 each week to help us to do this.
 Also, if you have any unused toys which would be suitable for our children that you are able to donate, they will be greatly appreciated!

 School uniforms, book bags and PE kits can be purchased from Andy Blair’s Sports and School-Wear shop on Barker Butts Lane.
 Please NAME every single item and show your child where you have named it.(Please also note - Grey or Navy blue tights for girls.)

 Black shoes – No trainers or sandals please.
 Please bear in mind when choosing shoes that the children have access to outside all of the time and sturdy shoes are

 PE Kit – White plain or school t-shirt, navy blue shorts, a navy jogging suit and black pumps in a named bag to keep in school.
 Please NAME every single item.
 It will be sent home half-termly to be washed.
 (Please note - Children will not need to bring their PE kit in at this time.)